OpenGameDesign/OpenGDS/README.md

 The specification which defines paths as functions for generating data points based on other data points.
 This specification is dependent on the Core specification.

+#### Easing

+The specification which defines easing functions and their types: static, procedural, decorated, and scaled.

 #### Space

 The specification which defines how entities in space can be organized and searched.
 This specification is dependent on the Core specification.